grandao0/work-work-work/README.md

 `git checkout -b <branch_name> <branch_father>`    -> Used to create and switch from \<branch_name\> that is a clone of \<branch_father\>.

+`git branch -m new-name`        -> Rename your local branch if you are on the branch you want to rename.

+`git branch -m old-name new-name` -> Rename your local branch if you are on a different branch.

 `git merge <branch_name>`       -> Used to join file changes from one branch to another.

 `git rebase <branch_name>`       -> Used to join file changes from one branch to another.